HeliosInteractive/ofxHeliosLibs/src/ofxSync.md

 ofxSync synchronizes a local directory with content from a remote web server.
 Essentially, you give ofxSync a set of URLs and ofxSync downloads the content from each URL to a file in a directory of your choice.
 It makes sure that it retries a download later in case of a server or network problem and it supports concurrent downloads on multiple threads, resuming downloads, and MD5 checksums.

+It does not, however, detect content changes on the web server.
+Once ofxSync has downloaded the content for a given URL, it will not revisit that URL again.
+Maybe it should have been called "ofxDownloader".

 ## Required Information

 For each download you provide the following information to ofxSync.